BouncyHunter/atcoder-upsolves-fetcher/readme.md

 - Run `python3 main.py`;
 - Input the id of a contest at the first line;
 - Input all user names, seperated by spaces, at the second line.
 - Be patient.
-Query for each user takes 0.5 seconds or more.
+Query for each user takes 0.5 seconds or longer.